Gertrud von Le Fort

-The Baroness Gertrud von Le Fort (full name Gertrud Auguste Lina Elsbeth Mathilde Petrea Freiin von Le Fort; 11 October 1876 – 1 November 1971) was a German writer of novels, poems and essays.
+Baroness Gertrud von Le Fort (born Gertrud Auguste Lina Elsbeth Mathilde Petrea Freiin von Le Fort; 11 October 1876 – 1 November 1971) was a German writer.

 Life

-Le Fort was born in the city of Minden, in the former Province of Westphalia, then the Kingdom of Prussia within the German Empire.
+Le Fort was born in Minden, in the former Province of Westphalia, then the Kingdom of Prussia within the German Empire.
 She was the daughter of a colonel in the Prussian Army, who was of Swiss Huguenot descent.
 She was educated as a young girl in Hildesheim, and went on to study at universities at Heidelberg, Marburg and Berlin.
 She made her home in Bavaria in 1918, living in Baierbrunn until 1939.

 Despite publishing some minor works previously, Le Fort's writing career really began with the publication in 1925 of the posthumous work Glaubenslehre by her mentor, Ernst Troeltsch, a major scholar in the field of the philosophy of religion, which she had edited.
 She converted to Roman Catholicism the following year.
 Most of her writings came after this conversion, and they were marked by the issue of the struggle between faith and conscience.